NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README.md

        - The name of the block (i.e. the first line of the block).
        - The `container_name`.
        - The `ports`.
 All pollers must use a different port.
 Just increment by one for each system.
-       - The `command` should be updated with:
+       - The `command` parameter should be updated with:
-           - The name after the `--poller` should math the block name.
+           - The name after the `--poller` should match the block name.
-           - The `promPort` should match the ports line set above.
+           - The `promPort` port should match the port in the `ports` line set above.
        - The `SECRET_NAME` as needed.

 5. **Add FSx for NetApp ONTAP to Prometheus Targets**